werner291/oblot-sim/README.md

 Scheduler scheduler = new FSyncScheduler()
 ```

-Finally, we can run the simulation by constructing an instance of `Simulator`, passing it the robots we defined earlier,
+Finally, we can run the simulation by constructing an instance of `nl.tue.oblotsim.Simulator`, passing it the robots we defined earlier,
 the configuration options and the scheduler to be used.

 The simulation is then run for 1000 time units.

 ```
-Simulator sim = new Simulator(config, robots, );
+nl.tue.oblotsim.Simulator sim = new nl.tue.oblotsim.Simulator(config, robots, );
 sim.simulateTillTimestamp(1000.0);
 ```